Pyometra is a life-threatening bacterial infection in the uterus of dogs.

 Even though Miku had some history of being a finicky eater, this was a turn for the worse even from that.
 I recommended the owner be notified, and Miku was brought to a vet for a good “look over” and some labs.

 The owner, however, didn’t believe there was a problem.

 A few days later, Miku not only didn’t want to eat but wasn’t even interested in anybody coming out to see her.

 Miku was always inside out every time anybody showed up.

-But now she wouldn’t come up to greet.
-This time I really insisted something was wrong for sure and Miku needed to be seen.
+But now, she wouldn’t come up to greet.
+So this time, I insisted something was wrong for sure, and Miku needed to be seen.